Angels Cry (song): Background and release

 "Angels Cry" was written and produced by Mariah Carey, Tricky Stewart and James "Big Jim" Wright, with additional songwriting from Crystal Johnson, for Carey's twelfth studio album Memoirs of an Imperfect Angel (2009).
-The recording process was handled by Brian Garten and Brian "B-Luv" Thomas at The Boom Boom Room in Burbank and Honeywest Studios in New York City, and they were assisted in the process by Luis Navarro.
-It was mixed by Phil Tan at Soapbox Studios in Atlanta.
-Additional engineering was carried out by Carlos Oyanedel and Damien Lewis.
-The keys and Hammond B3 were performed by Stewart and Wright.
 "Angels Cry" is preceded by a one-minute, four second prelude called "Angel (The Prelude)".
 The prelude was written and produced by Carey, Stewart and Wright.
-Oyanedel, Lewis and Tan carried out the additional engineering and mixing as with "Angels Cry", however Garten and Thomas recorded the prelude at the Studio at the Palms in Las Vegas in addition to Honeywest Studios.
 The prelude consists of Carey performing only whistle notes.
 Carey revealed that she intended to re-release Memoirs of an Imperfect Angel as a remix album in early 2010, titled Angels Advocate, consisting of remixes of the standard songs with new featured artists, including Mary J. Blige, Snoop Dogg, Trey Songz, R. Kelly, T-Pain, Gucci Mane and OJ da Juiceman.
 "Angels Cry" and "Up Out My Face" from Memoirs of an Imperfect Angel were released as remix singles with Ne-Yo featuring on the former and Nicki Minaj on the latter.

 The remix version of "Angels Cry" featuring Ne-Yo was released to rhythmic contemporary and urban contemporary radio in the United States on January 26, 2010.
 It was made available for digital download on February 23, 2010, in Canada and the United States.
 A release date of February 23, 2010, for the album was slated, and then pushed back to March 9.
 It was then further pushed back to March 30.
 However, it was confirmed in March 2010 that production of Angels Advocate had halted and the project was shelved indefinitely.
 Island Def Jam stated that the singer was instead working on a new project and "new surprises".
 Metro revealed that Carey was possibly recording a Christmas album.